iNavFlight/inav/docs/development/Hardware Debugging in VSC on Windows 10 or 11 with WSL.md

-# Hardware Debugging in Visual Stdio Code and WSL
+# Hardware Debugging in Visual Studio Code and WSL

 Real debugging makes life easier, here is a configuration for VSCode with WSL for Windows 10/11.